Current Status

 Module Description

-This course, in two modules over two terms, comprehensively explores the Divine Names of Allah, emphasizing their linguistical, theological and spiritual significance.
-The work of Imam al-Ghazali, ‘ The Ninety-Nine Beautiful Names of God,’ is the core text informing this course, divided into three main parts.
 Part one comprises four chapters discussing linguistical and spiritual significance regarding the Divine names.
 Part two consists of three chapters, which elaborate on the meaning of each of the Ninety-Nine names of God and how they relate to God’s essence.
-Part 3 comprises three chapters examining God’s infinite names, the merit of His Ninety-Nine names, and whether He can be expressed by an attribute-based solely on reason or must have come from Himself.
+Part three comprises three chapters examining God’s infinite names, the merit of His Ninety-Nine names, and whether He can be described by an attribute solely on reason or must have come from Himself.

 Please find below detailed plan for each lesson, the Topic and a description of what will be covered in this lesson